-Strong letters of recommendation are critical and essential in determining who will become a fellowship finalist or be admitted to the best graduate schools.
-Letters of recommendation should be the outgrowth of a relationship established during a term or over a longer period of time.
-It is important to start on this early in your college career.
-It is often difficult to "get to know" faculty or other mentors, yet it can be done if students make the effort.
+Strong letters of recommendation are critical and essential for strong fellowship, scholarship, and graduate school applications.
+Letters of recommendation stem from a relationship established with a research mentor or a professor during a semester or over a longer period of time, and it is important to start building these relationships early in your college career.
+It can often times seem difficult to "get to know" faculty or other mentors due to busy schedules and competing priorities, however, it can be done if students make the effort.
 Developing a relationship that can lead to a useful letter of recommendation is up to the student.

 You should ask the writer for a letter of recommendation three to four weeks before the deadline, if possible.
 Two weeks before the deadline should be considered the minimum advance notice.
-Here is some advice on whom to ask and how:
+Here is some advice on whom to ask and how to:

 Before you approach anyone for a letter of reference, identify the number of people that you will need.
 Use the application material to help you choose the best letter writers.
 What aspects of your background do you want each letter of recommendation to comment on?
 Seek a mix of letter writers and identify their roles for them.
 Collectively, your letters should present a balanced picture of you.
 It is helpful to the letter writer if you tell them you hope they will comment on you from a certain angle in their letter.